bluefoot/m3ufilter/README.md

 # m3ufilter

 Serves as a proxy to an M3U server, such as an IPTV server.
-Downloads the M3U file from the server, filters out groups and channels based on pre-setup configuration or on-demand URL attributes, returns it back to the client.
+Downloads the M3U file from the server, filters out groups and channels based on pre-setup configuration or on-demand URL attributes and finally, returns the filtered M3U file back to the client.

 ## Option 1: url call